Diptonil/raging-coffee/annotations/README.md

 1. `AllAnnotation.java`: To illustrate extraction of all annotated data of class and methods separately at runtime.
 The `getAnnotations()` (note the plural form) method returns an array of `Annotations` of all the respective annotations that have been applied to the method or class.
 1. `DefaultAnnotation.java`: To illustrate effectiveness of default annotations.
 1. `MarkerAnnotation.java`: To illustrate effectiveness of marker annotations.
+1. `SingleMemberAnnotation.java`: To illustrate effectiveness of single-member annotations using the normal as well as the form involving `default`s.
+The `Important` annotation is a good example of a well-written single-member annotation while `ScaleOfUsefulness` is not because it does not make sense to have a `comment` field and the value of the scale is unintuitive to the user.
+Moreover, the name is not too clear as well.
+1. `TypeAnnotations.java`: Examplifying Type Annotations in a weird way.
+1. `RepeatableAnnotation.java`: Examplifying Repeatable Annotations in a weird way.